umccr/workflows/README.md

 | chrX       | 1462571   | 1537107   | P2RY8  |
 | chrX       | 67544035  | 67730619  | AR     |

+**Todo:**

+* [ ] Check for overlap between this blocklist table and the [SAGE Hotspots](#4.-SAGE-Hotspots)

 #### UMCCR Cancer Gene List and Segmental Duplications

+Many of our genes of interest overlap with regions of segmental duplication (in both GRCh37 and hg38) which can [make alignment and variant calling tricky](https://blog.goldenhelix.com/why-you-should-care-about-segmental-duplications/).
+We rely on data from the [Segmental Duplication Database](http://humanparalogy.gs.washington.edu/) (hg38 data from <http://humanparalogy.gs.washington.edu/build38/data/>, downloaded 2019-11-05) at WashU to flag problematic genes and gene regions.
+Some genes - such as U2AF1 - are completely duplicated, but for the majority of our target genes the impact is limited to intronic InDels that are difficult to resolve.

+The overlap between the retrieved segmental duplication regions and APPRIS cannonical transcripts (xx confirm) is [generated automatically](https://github.com/umccr/genes/blob/master/scripts/intersect_superdup.md) and results are listed on [Github](https://github.com/umccr/genes/blob/master/superdups/hg38_cod_dup.tsv).
+We will rely on coverage statistics generated from our panel of normal (xx Add link) to identify problematic regions in more detail.

+**Todo:**

+* [ ] Restrict overlap to APPRIS canonical transcripts to harmonize across document (if not already the case)
+* [ ] Looking at IGV I am not sure that https://github.com/umccr/genes/blob/master/superdups/hg38_cod_dup.tsv is really just coding; most regions seem to be intronic?
+Need to grab BED file to confirm

 ## ToDo